Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Additive multivariate generalizations

 \section{Additive multivariate generalizations}

-We now consider a bivariate extension of the functional model proposed in the previous section to include the geometric component of the original data.
+We now consider a bivariate extension of the functional model introduced in Section~\ref{sec:univariate}, which incorporates the geometric component of the original data.
 We therefore consider the training sample $\{(g_i, v_i, x_i)\}$, where $v_i \in \calV(\R^3)$ is a vector field representing the subject-specific geometry of the $i$th subject.
 Recall that $\left( \calV(\R^3), \| \cdot \|_{\calV(\R^3)} \right)$ is an RKHS of smooth functions with compact support in $\R^3$.
-Moreover, denote with $K_\calV(\R^3)$ its reproducing kernel.
+Moreover, denote by $K_{\R^3}$ its reproducing kernel.